2018 Bangladeshi general election: Violence

-Reports say that many supporters of the opposition Parties were arrested just before Bangladesh elections on 30 December 2018.
+Reports say that many supporters of the opposition parties were arrested just before the Bangladesh elections on 30 December 2018.
 The violence that erupted before the election day left at least 17 people dead.

-On 3 January 2019, Human Rights Watch called for an investigation on attack on members of the opposition party on and before Bangladesh elections.
+On 3 January 2019, Human Rights Watch called for an investigation into the attack on members of the opposition party on and before Bangladesh elections.

 Vote rigging

-A BBC correspondent reported seeing a ballot box already full of votes prior to the polling station in Chittagong opening.
-Allegations of voting irregularities including polling booths inexplicably closing for "lunch breaks", voters being turned away and ballots being counted unrealistically quickly were widespread.
+A BBC Bangla correspondent reported seeing a ballot box already filled with ballots before the polling station in Chittagong opened.
+Allegations of voting irregularities, including polling booths inexplicably closing for "lunch breaks", voters being turned away, and ballots being counted unrealistically quickly, were widespread.
 Local media published accounts by correspondents who claimed to have witnessed Awami League members stuffing ballot boxes in the presence of police and election officials.
 Voters also complained about getting the ruling party's symbol stamped on their ballot papers and being instructed to vote for the ruling party in polling centers.
 In the presence of the voting officers, some voters had to vote for Awami League candidates and refused to accept, yet their ballots were also dropped into the ballot box.
 The Bangladesh Election Commission promised to investigate numerous reports of vote rigging.

 Suppression of opposition

-Opposition candidates had encountered violence, threats and harassment when they attempted to campaign.
-Dozen of candidates of the main opposition party, the BNP, were arrested on spurious charges.
+Opposition candidates had encountered violence, threats, and harassment when they attempted to campaign.
+Dozens of candidates of the main opposition party, the BNP, were arrested on spurious charges.
 Few electoral agents from the opposition showed up at polling stations.
 Those who did show up were prevented from entering the stations by supporters of the ruling party, according to Kamal Hossain.

 Results

 Many unregistered political parties officially contested under the banner of some registered political parties.
-For example, Bangladesh JaSaD's Mayeen Uddin Khan Badal contested as a Awami League candidate, and won.
+For example, Bangladesh JaSaD's Mayeen Uddin Khan Badal contested as an Awami League candidate and won.
 On the other hand, unregistered members of the Jatiya Oikya Front fielded some candidates as Bangladesh Nationalist Party runners.
 Among them, most notably, Jamaat-e-Islami Bangladesh fielded 22 candidates who garnered more than 800,000 votes.
 Some other candidates fielded by Jamaat ran as independents.
 Likewise, non-aligned parties like Trinomool BNP fielded all of their candidates as independent.

 This chart below doesn't include separate rows for these parties.
 Rather, it shows results regarding registered parties or independents, as published by the Bangladesh Election Commission.